nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 #### Story 1

-As a managed cluster user, I want to be able to use all available AKS features natively from CAPZ so that I can more consistently managed my CAPZ AKS clusters that use advanced or niche features without having to wait for each of them to be implemented in CAPZ.
+As a managed cluster user, I want to be able to use all available AKS features natively from CAPZ so that I can more consistently manage my CAPZ AKS clusters that use advanced or niche features without having to wait for each of them to be implemented in CAPZ.

 #### Story 2